dundalek/closh/README.md

 Explore innovate UI ideas, explore what a shell could become and all possibilities within an ASCII terminal.
 The goal is to reimagine what people think a command line interface is without having to lose its core power.

-- [ ] Explore launcher functionality similar to Alfred, Lacona and others
 - [ ] Try to integrate [Liquid](https://github.com/mogenslund/liquid) as the editor interface, which would enable us:
   - [ ] Better and more flexible readline experience
   - [ ] Customizable key bindings
 - [ ] Try  to explore [Trikl](https://github.com/lambdaisland/trikl) for building [interactive command-line interfaces](http://dundalek.com/entropic/combining-cli-and-gui/)
-- [ ] Make the JVM more convenient to be used as an interactive shell:
-  - [ ] Reimplement the history search
+- [ ] Data helpers that automatically parse command output into data structures
-  - [ ] [Add support for aliases and abbreviations](https://github.com/dundalek/closh/issues/106) (only custom commands are now supported in the JVM version)
 - [ ] Automatic abbreviation suggestion
-- [ ] Data helpers that automatically parse command output into data structures
+- [ ] Explore launcher functionality similar to Alfred, Lacona and others

 #### More UI exploration